grafana/grafana-app-sdk/docs/architecture/validation-patterns.md

-# Field Errors in Status: Actionable Runtime Validation Errors
+# Validation Patterns: Field Errors in Status and Runtime Validation

 ## Overview